 Cancers are found in not only vaccine injection sites, but in other areas of the body not directly in the vicinity of the injection site.
 Documented cases of lymphoma have resulted in patients developing vaccine injection site fibrosarcomas.

 If you must vaccinate, be aware that it only takes one core vaccine to protect a dog or cat for life.
 There is no need to revaccinate once a dog has responded to a vaccine.
 How do you know if your dog has responded to a vaccine?
 You ask your vet to run a titer test, preferably two to three weeks after vaccination.
 And make sure to detox your dog after as well.

 You can learn more about vaccine risks and duration of immunity.

 So there you have it!
-Five easy ways to help prevent cancer in your pet.
+Once you know how to prevent cancer in dogs, you’re a lot closer to keeping .
 What changes can you make today!